Unico Connect

 The market, by the numbers

 The three clouds are not equal in size.
-According to Synergy Research Group, AWS holds roughly 30% of global cloud infrastructure spending, Microsoft Azure sits in the low twenties, and Google Cloud in the low teens, and together the three control around two thirds of the market.
+According to Synergy Research Group, AWS holds just under 30% of global cloud infrastructure spending, Microsoft Azure sits around 20%, and Google Cloud in the low to mid teens, and together the three control around two thirds of the market.
 Share is not a reason to pick a platform on its own, but it tells you where the ecosystem, the third party tooling, and the talent pool are deepest, which is a real factor for hiring and longevity.
 AWS has the largest gravity, Azure has the enterprise and Microsoft pull, and Google Cloud is the fastest growing of the three on the strength of data and AI demand.

 Who runs on each